-A ship is a huge ship, several hundred meters long and weighing several thousand tons.
-The ability to control and modern ship bridge layout such a large ship is of paramount importance.
+A huge ship is several hundred meters long and weighs several thousand tons.
+The ability to control and modern ship bridge layout such a large ship is paramount.

-A modern ship bridge layout is intended to be the focal point of the ship and must provide a clear and unobstructed view of the surrounding area.
-Although the bridge is equipped with various electronic and navigation equipment, it must serve its main purpose.
+A modern ship bridge layout is intended to be the ship’s focal point and must provide a clear and unobstructed view of the surrounding area.
+Although the bridge has various electronic and navigation equipment, it must serve its main purpose.
 Therefore, the bridge is divided into two main areas.
-One front area is for clear observation, and one area is for control and communication.
+One front area is for clear observation, and one is for control and communication.
 The front of the observation area is surrounded by a large glass pane designed to withstand adverse weather conditions such as storms and hail.

 Plexiglass Structures